MLHale/insure-layered-solutions/milestone-3.md

 * Built the website using the Django Framework
 * Completed the timeline implementation on the website
 * Determined appropriate keyword searches for vulnerability databases
-* Integrate the Python script with the website to return live data
+* Integrated the Python script with the website to return live data
 * Documented the results of the project to be able to present a finished product